Eliuth4k9/react-weather/README.md

 WHEN I open the weather dashboard
 THEN I am presented with the last searched city forecast
 ```
+## Future add-ons

+I will add the function to have a 5-day forecast display.

 ## Project Examples
 <img src="./public/weatherbg.jpg">